 A bar of Hershey’s chocolate is a simple pleasure—milky flavor, iconic brown-and-silver wrapper, traditional American roots.
-But though Hershey’s is among the United States’ most beloved and recognized brands, the company’s history isn’t as simple as its flavors—like the time when it brutally suppressed a sit-down strike in the 1930s.
+But though Hershey’s is among the most beloved and recognized brands in the U.S., the company’s history isn’t as simple as its flavors—like the time when it brutally suppressed a sit-down strike in the 1930s.

 Life was relatively sweet in Hershey, Pennsylvania, an idyllic company town designed and built from the ground up by its namesake, Milton S. Hershey.
 The company’s owner was famous for his rags-to-riches success story and his commitment to philanthropy.
-Employees made high wages and lived in their own homes on quiet streets that personified small town life, and long before things like pensions, health insurance and other social services were common, they were provided by Hershey Chocolate Corporation.
+Employees made high wages and lived in their own homes on quiet streets that personified small-town life.
+And long before things like pensions, health insurance and other social services were common, Hershey Chocolate Corporation had them.

 When the Great Depression hit, life in Hershey started to seem even better.
 Other company towns crumbled as their factories went into decline, but when Americans began to buy less chocolate, Milton Hershey paid employees to work on town improvements instead.

 But as social historian Robert Weir notes, Hershey himself could be cold, paternalistic and domineering.
 He felt his workers owed him everything—after all, he had given them everything.
 But, as with the residents of other company towns, Hershey factory workers became increasingly uncomfortable with the company’s oversight of their private lives and disliked how the entire town revolved around one man—a man who lived in a mansion on a hill, overseeing their lives and fortunes.

 Inspired by union gains at General Motors